jaswantjat/openrouter-key-aggregator/docs/n8n-integration-guide.md

    }
    ```

+3. **IMPORTANT**: Do not use `chatInput` directly in your request.
+Always convert it to a properly formatted `messages` array using the Function node.

-3. Check that the OpenAI Chat Model node is properly connected to the Function node
+4. Check that the OpenAI Chat Model node is properly connected to the Function node

+5. If you're still encountering issues, try using the full model ID (e.g., `deepseek/deepseek-chat-v3-0324:free`) instead of a simplified name

 ### Authentication Errors